Thailand Phuket

 There are no large hotels here, just local stalls under the palm trees offering cheap drinks, Thai food, massages and other essentials.
 This creates a charming “small-island” atmosphere that’s hard to find elsewhere in Phuket.

-Surin Beach is located just north of Kamala Beach and south of Bang Tao Beach.
+Surin Beach is located just north of Kamala Beach and south of Bang Tao Beach, and it’s home to some of the best hotels in Phuket if you prefer a quieter, more exclusive experience.

 We really liked the cosy pedestrian road just behind Surin Beach, right on the sand.